Diyi2020/Diyi2020.github.io/_pages/about.md

 (4) Stochastic Quantum Algorithm

-There are also some Quantum physics/ Mathematical physics topics:

-(1) Quantum Many Body Theory

-(2) Correlated Physics in Moire Material
+There are also some topics in Quantum physics I am interested in and trying to know more: Quantum Many Body Theory, Correlated Physics in Moire Material, Quantum Thermodynamics, Electron-Phonon Coupling

-(3) Quantum Thermodynamics

-(4) Electron-Phonon Coupling